SERG-Delft/serg-delft.github.io/vacancies/fasten.md

 ---
 layout: page
-title: PhD / Postdoc on Machine learning for Software Engineering
+title: Machine learning for Software Engineering
 ---

 Machine learning and AI have recently revolutionized research and practice in